 “An indoor/outdoor kitchen is also a very stylish design feature that can make even everyday mealtimes feel a bit special, especially in a home that has a holiday or resort-inspired feel to it,” Dave says.

 With indoor/outdoor living a key focus in all Plunkett home designs, we’ve illustrated several ideas for blurring the lines between the kitchen and the great outdoors.

-Bi-folding doors Open up the bi-folding doors in our North Hampton display in Australind and suddenly the kitchen becomes an integral part of the alfresco.
+Bi-folding doors Open up the bi-folding doors in our North Hampton display model and suddenly the kitchen becomes an integral part of the alfresco.
 Even the dining room in this Hamptons-style display opens up to the alfresco.

-Layout Positioning the kitchen adjacent to a set of doors out to the alfresco can often be enough to make the indoor and the outdoor space feel beautifully connected, as we’ve illustrated in our Riviera display in Wandi.
+Layout Positioning the kitchen adjacent to a set of doors out to the alfresco can often be enough to make the indoor and the outdoor space feel beautifully connected, as we illustrated in the Riviera display.
 In this showcase, inspired by the glamour of 1950s Palm Springs, the bank of sliding doors opens up to take you from the kitchen, straight outside.

 Customised plans Because all our floor plans can be customised, there’s always scope to add in your own ideas for indoor/outdoor living.

 If you're tired of dreaming about your ideal outdoor entertaining space and ready to take some action, we can help you to get into the home you deserve.
 Contact one of our friendly and experienced team to discuss.